calherries/site/posts/2017-02-21-10-common-programmer-fallacies.md

-# 10 common fallacies programmers make
+# 10 common programmer fallacies

 As a self-taught programmer, I spend a lot of time reading programming blogs to decide what to learn next.